How Much Does Business Health Insurance Cost Per Employee?

 How Much Does Business Health Insurance Cost?

 This is a tricky one to answer, as there’s no “one size fits all”.
-What you’ll pay can vary wildly depending on the unique needs of your business and your workforce.
+What you’ll pay can vary wildly depending on the unique needs of your business and your employees.
 However, to give you a rough idea, we’ve provided some examples of costs below.

 Example 1: Small Architect Firm, London